AlexDelei/_django_REST_API/README.md

 	<li>*love coding*</li>
 </ol>

-Its been a busy week but the upcoming one is hell :face_exhaling:[^]
+Its been a busy week but the upcoming one is hell :face_exhaling:

-Honestly i love API's they are amazing:cupid:[^1] Maybe ill marry them:grin:
+Honestly i love API's they are amazing:cupid:
+Maybe ill marry them:grin: